selinawaber/statistical_modeling/Mixed_Models.md

 # For longtidual data, where x is for example time and pred2 is the id of subjects for which we have multiple datapoints over time
 lmer(response ~ pred1 + (x | pred2) , data=data)

+## then ANOVA to find the best model
 ```

 # Longitudinal Data and Ploting